Skip to Content (Press Enter)

 Some topics you may want to read about are:

 Once you've signed on with an agency, you will have your intro video call with the Journey Coordination team who will support you throughout your journey.
 Your team will explain the entire process and what to expect at each milestone.
-This will also be the team who manages your journey and supports you ever step of the way.
+This will also be the team who manages your journey and supports you every step of the way.
 Your team consists of Program Coordinators/Managers, a lawyer, and an accountant and medical billing specialist.
 If you already have an IVF clinic selected, that's great!
 If you don't, Circle can always help you find the best IVF Clinic, as we work with many well-known clinics around the country.

 If you already have embryos created, you are all set until your surrogate match.
 If you need to create embryos, you will do so at this point in time.
 If you require an egg donor, matching with a donor will be one of the first things you do while you wait for your surrogate match.
 After you've selected an egg donor you can create your embryos.
 Your egg donor will visit your IVF Clinic for a medical screening and will be given a medication protocol.
 She will follow this protocol and visit a clinic near where she lives to be monitored locally to ensure her body is responding to the medications.
 When her body is ready, she will travel to your IVF clinic for the egg retrieval.
 The eggs will be fertilized with the intended father's sperm (or a sperm donor's sperm) to create the embryos that will then be implanted into your surrogate's uterus.